leeminahh/tipApp/README.md

 The following **additional** features are implemented:

 - [x] View tip and total values for one person, or split among two or three people.
+- [x] Keyboard is always visible and the bill amount is always the first responder.

 ## Video Walkthrough